-Students may complete the upper-division traditional prelicensure clinical nursing program in a 16- month year-round schedule or a 24-month academic-year schedule.
-Students enrolled in the 16-month year-round schedule will begin the clinical nursing program in May and graduate the following August.
+The Traditional BSN program is offered at the Downtown Phoenix, West Valley, and Polytechnic locations.
+Students may complete the upper-division traditional prelicensure clinical nursing program in a 16- month year-round schedule (Summer/Fall/Spring/Summer) or a 24-month academic-year schedule (Fall/Spring/Fall/Spring or Spring/Fall/Spring/Fall).
 ASU does not provide a separate commencement ceremony for August graduates.
 Students who graduate in August are encouraged to participate in the fall commencement and convocation ceremonies.